-The only thing to really consider consider buying at some point is a custom domain though Google Domains.
-We’re not paid to recommend them, we’re just familiar with their services and they have reasonable pricing and a nice set of services!
+The only thing to really consider consider buying at some point is a custom domain though Google Domains, the main reason being that I’m familiar with their services and they have reasonable pricing.

 The template sites on the Loam Resources Page are hand-written using Bootstrap and Font Awesome for actual page content.
 Bootstrap is an open source toolkit that makes things look not as terrible when you resize a page, and provides some nice defaults.
 Font Awesome, on the other hand, is a sweet way to add professionally designed icons to things!
 In addition, Google’s Material Design icons and themes occasionally make an appearance.

 For hosting, this tutorial uses GitHub Pages.
 If you don’t like the idea of fiddling with HTML and just want a theme-maker, you can use their built-in one and skip this tutorial entirely.
 If you’d like Loam to set up the website for you or provide more customized websites with more features, consider checking out our services page or sending us an email to ask about what we can do for you!

 To make a website with this tutorial, you’re going to need a GitHub account, but wait, finish reading this paragraph before you make it.
 You should probably name it something like your name, or something close to your name for the purposes of looking professional, or the name of your organization.

 yourGitHubUsername.github.io will be how the site appears if you don’t buy a custom URL, so keep that in mind when choosing a name.